bearsofthemoss/MELNHE_NEON_AOP/README.md

 # Workflow for processing data and analysis

-Script 1: Tree tops from Lidar
+Script 1: Use LiDAR to identify tree tops in plots.
 1. Project plot shapefile in UTM
 2. Use plot location to download CHM from neonUtilities
 	A. Data product id: